 While these opportunities may drive new revenues and opportunity, the resulting complexity increases risk.
 Some of the issues that an organization will experience due to complexity are rising costs that are hard to eradicate, unpredictability and uncertainty that is impossible to manage, and stagnant decision making.

 Complexity creates costs, many of them hidden, and these costs can be hard to eradicate.
 In their book, Waging the War on Complexity Costs, Stephen A. Wilson and Andrei Perumal state that typical companies can reduce costs by 15% to 30% in significant areas of their businesses by launching a program to reduce complexity.
 Companies that fail to recognize complexity issues can see their margins deteriorate to damaging.

 In a complex organization any number of events, most undetectable, can occur at any time and can have an enormous impact on the organization over time.
 There is often no way to see these events coming or measure their impact, but the result can be, at the least, time-consuming and often all-consuming for management as they seek ways to gain control.
 This is because, in business, uncertainty is not the desirable state.
 Investors want to know what is going to happen in their business and how it is going to affect their return.
 Employees want to feel secure in their jobs and executives want to know that they are going to be successful.
 Unfortunately, this reaction which is so common is rarely the correct answer.

 “Complex systems… have properties—emergent properties—that cannot be reduced to the mere properties of their parts.
-Moreover, the behavior of these systems has aspects that are intrinsically unpredictable and uncontrollable, and cannot be described in any complete manner.”
+Moreover, the behavior of these systems has aspects that are intrinsically unpredictable and uncontrollable, and cannot be described in any complete manner.” -Francis Heylighen

 So we see the issue.
 Organizations grow successfully, adding complexity to their business.
 This complexity makes them unable to respond to the market and shrinks margins creating a compounding problem and a desperate situation.